oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 #### Install browser emulator

-For execute features you need browser emulator demon (Selenium2 or PhantomJs) runing.
+For execute features you need browser emulator demon (Selenium2 or PhantomJs) running.
-PhantomJs works faster but you can't view how it works in real browser (however you will have screenshot if something went wrong)
+PhantomJs works faster but you can't view how it works in real browser (however you will have screenshots if something went wrong)
 Selenium2 server run features in a real browser

 Install PhantomJs: